-Exponential: The exponential distribution is a one-parameter distribution (rate λ) that features sessions relatively close together in length.
-It has been used in many prior simulation and analysis studies of peer-to-peer systems [24, 25, 31].

-- Pareto: The Pareto (or power-law) distribution is a twoparameter distribution (shape α , location x_m) that features many short sessions coupled with a few very long sessions.
-Some prior measurement studies of peerto-peer systems have suggested that session lengths follow a Pareto distribution [6, 12, 34].
-One difficulty with this model is that x_m is a lower-bound on the session length, and fits of x_m to empirical data are often unreasonably high (i.e., placing a lower boundsignificantly higher than the median session length reported by other measurement studies).
-In their insightful analytical study of churn in peer-to-peer systems, Leonard, Rai, and Loguinov [22] instead suggest using a shifted Pareto distribution (shape α , scale β) with $\alpha \approx 2$.
+- Exponential: The exponential distribution is a one-parameter distribution (rate λ) that features sessions relatively close together in length.
+It has been used in many prior simulation and analysis studies of peer-to-peer systems [41]-[43]. - Pareto: The Pareto (or power-law) distribution is a two-parameter distribution (shape α , location x_m) that features many short sessions coupled with a few very long sessions.
+Some prior measurement studies of peer-topeer systems have suggested that session lengths follow a Pareto distribution [44]-[46].
+One difficulty with this model is that x_m is a lower-bound on the session length, and fits of x_m to empirical data are often unreasonably high (i.e., placing a lower bound significantly higher than the median session length reported by other measurement studies).
+In their insightful analytical study of churn in peer-to-peer systems, Leonard, Rai, and Loguinov [47] instead suggest using a shifted Pareto distribution (shape α , scale β) with $\alpha \approx 2$.
 We use this shifted Pareto distribution, holding α fixed and varying the scale parameter β .
-We examine two different α values: $\alpha = 1.9$ (infinite variance) and $\alpha = 2.1$ (finite variance). - Weibull: Our own empirical observations [39] suggest the Weibull distribution (shape k, scale λ) provides a good model of peer session lengths, representing a compromise between the exponential and Pareto distributions.
-We fix k = 0.59 (based on our empirical data) and vary the scale parameter λ .
+We examine two different α values: $\alpha = 1.9$ (infinite variance) and $\alpha = 2.1$ (finite variance). - Weibull: Our own empirical observations [5] suggest the Weibull distribution (shape k, scale λ) provides a good model of peer session lengths, representing a compromise between the exponential and Pareto distributions.
+We fix k=0.59 (based on our empirical data) and vary the scale parameter λ .

 Figure 4 presents the amount of sampling error (D) as a function of median session length, for the three fundamental properties, with a logarithmic x-axis scale.
-The figure shows that error is low over a wide range of session lengths but begins to become significant when the median session length drops below 2 minutes, and exceeds D = 0.1 when the median drops below 30 seconds.
+The figure shows that error is low (D < 0.01) over a wide range of session lengths but begins to become significant when the median session length drops below 2 minutes, and exceeds D=0.1 when the median drops below 30 seconds.
 The type of distribution varies the threshold slightly, but overall does not appear to have a significant impact.
 To investigate whether the critical threshold is a function of the length of the walk, we ran some simulations using walks of 10,000 hops (which take around one simulated hour to complete).
 Despite the long duration of these walks, they remained unbiased with D < 0.003 for each of the three fundamental properties.
-This suggests that the accuracy of MRWB is affected primarily by the rate of local variation in the ratio $\frac{degree(x)}{degree(y)}$ relative to the time required to query peers, rather than the speed of global variations relative to the length of the walk.
+This suggests that the accuracy of MRWB is not adversely affected by a long walk.